khayss/khayss/README.md

-- 👋 Hi, I’m @zekondorder
+- 👋 Hi, I’m @khayss
-- 👀 I’m interested in ...
-Crypto, Engineering, Simulation, Gaming, Trading
+- 👀 I’m interested in web3, blockchain, and decentralization.
-- 🌱 I’m currently learning ...
-Engineering and Simulation
+- 🌱 I’m currently learning Solidity and Rust.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web3 and blockchain projects.
-- 📫 How to reach me ...
+- 📫 How to reach me - forendals@gmail.com

 <!---
 zekondorder/zekondorder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.